zachmccabe/briars/docs/index.md

 The idea here is that headspace is where you make it.
 So, the question becomes *how* do you make it?

 The answer, for me, usually starts out in the nearest overgrown field.
-Briars [started out] as a nature diary 7 years ago.
+Briars [started out] as a nature diary.
 Since then, I've learned that:

 1. Honing your observation skills is a chance to build empathy, like a muscle.
 2. When you do that, you gain wiggle room between crowded thoughts.